Somnium13/SS13/README.md

 - Dec 16: 731 Errors.
 - Dec 17: I AM BUSY.
 - Dec 18: I HAVE TO GET OUT OF THIS DAMN DORM.
+- Dec 19: I AM OUT OF THE DAMN DORM.
+- Dec 20: 674 Errors.

 **Current:** Fixing issues with C# code generation.
 Going to try getting it compiling by the new year?